An American First

 That's Entertainment

-The theater was slow to take off in America as a popular form of entertainment.
-There are known performances of Shakespeare in Williamsburg in the early 1700s, and in general the Southern colonies — which were more open to all British customs — were happier to embrace the theater.
-In the North, it was looked on as a sinful form of entertainment.
-Massachusetts actually passed a law in 1750 that outlawed theater performances, and by 1760 there were similar laws in Pennsylvania, Rhode Island, and New Hampshire, although performances occasionally snuck through the laws with the special permission of authorities.
+The theater was slow to become popular in America as a form of entertainment.
+There are records of Shakespeare performances in Williamsburg in the early 1700s, and generally, the Southern colonies — which were more receptive to all British customs — were quicker to embrace the theater.
+In the North, it was considered a sinful form of entertainment.
+Massachusetts actually passed a law in 1750 that banned theater performances, and by 1760, similar laws were in place in Pennsylvania, Rhode Island, and New Hampshire, although performances sometimes slipped through with special permission from authorities.

 A Playwright is Born